aaronkyle/social-development/README.md

 ## Organization

 For those reading [via this site's front end](http://applied-anthro.com/), I am slowing building out navigation links and index files to guide your journey through this website.
-For now, you'll find that the site is comprised of '[old](http://applied-anthro.com/terms/social-policy/)' and 'new' layouts.
-This derives from changes I made in how content is generated and published online.
 Please bear with me; I'll work it out.
-Here's a few bits of orientation.
+Here are a few bits of orientation:

 [`terms/`](terms) `#` definitional terminology<br/>
 [`social-policy/`](social-policy) `#` clarifications of the organization of social policy among development financial institutions<br/>